MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 Financial freedom is mostly about spending less money.
 Not about earning more.
 This means a smaller footprint on the world which is good for the environment.

 It also ties in with ideas from Minimalism.
 That less is more.
 That being intentional with money is a good thing.
-That we don't need that much and that happiness does not come from acquiring more.
+That we don't need much and that happiness does not come from acquiring more.

 Financial freedom is about [living differently, not about downgrading][can-i-retire-young].
 Science has already shown that money isn't the best way to chase happiness.
 There are other paths.
 And financial freedom is about exploring these.
 Instead of trading time for money, invest that time in relationships, health, creative outlets, nature, simple things, or whatever interests you.

 Financial freedom is about realizing that comfort won't make a good life.
 Bigger house, better car.
 Luxury hotels and A/C environments.
 This isn't the stuff of happiness.
 It's comfort and nothing more.
 And [comfort is the enemy](https://www.youtube.com/watch?v=LBvHI1awWaI&ab_channel=TEDxTalks).
+You shouldn't seek out comfort.
+You should avoid it.

 Another way to put this into perspective is [this post](https://www.mrmoneymustache.com/2012/09/18/is-it-convenient-would-i-enjoy-it-wrong-question/) which I found quite interesting.
 The premise is that most of what we want to buy is for _convenience_.
 I want a new lightweight tripod for my camera as the one I have is too heavy and cumbersome to use.
 Clearly this investment would be for convenience.
-(But interestingly enough I did not think of it that way before I read the post.
+(But interestingly enough I did not think of it that way before.
 Instead I fell for clever marketing.)
 But convenience does not make us happy.
 Hedonic adaptation shows us that.

 More illustrative---and useful as a tool---is the though experiment Mr. Money Mustache makes: take whatever convenience you desire and dial it up to the extreme.
 Instead of a lightweight tripod, why not a completely weightless tripod?
 Or even better, an entire film crew to carry all my gear.
 Now _that_ would be convenient.
 Would it make me happier?
 Nope.

 The mockery shows that convenience isn't happiness.
 Convenience may improve our lives, but only to a certain point.
+In many cases it may even make life worse.
 And yet we often throw our money after things to make life more convenient.
 If convenience was so great we'd all be spending all of our free time laying on the couch doing nothing.
 And we'd be happy.
 But we are not.
 Yet it is not always easy to see this when we want something.
 I didn't see it with the tripod.
 And I have many other things I want but am not sure about.
 I found the technique used by Mr. Money Mustache quite helpful thinking about this and maybe you will too.
+Convincing us that we need more is big business so we need all the tools and help we can get.

 Finally, [financial freedom also pairs well with Stoicism.](https://www.mrmoneymustache.com/2011/10/02/what-is-stoicism-and-how-can-it-turn-your-life-to-solid-gold/)